 Getty Images Prices: It’s All About the License

-But there’s a very convenient option if you are after Getty Images content and cannot afford such price points!
+But now they are focused on royalty-free images, and there’s a very convenient option if you are after Getty Images content and cannot afford the previous, high price points!

 Getty Images Ultrapacks: Royalty Free & Editorial Photos Cheaper!